wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **M:**&ensp;That’s what you say!
 I know there is a world which includes this body and this mind, but I do not consider them to be more ‘mine’ than other minds and bodies.
 They are there, in time and space, but I am timeless and spaceless.

-**Q:**&ensp;But since all exists by your light, are you not the creätor of the world?
+**Q:**&ensp;But since all exists by your light, are you not the creator of the world?

 **M:**&ensp;I am neither the potentiality nor the actualisation nor the actuality of things.
 In my light they come and go as the specks of dust dancing in the sun-beam.
 The light illumines the specks but does not depend on them.
-Nor can it be said to creäte them.
+Nor can it be said to create them.
 It cannot be even said to know them.

 **Q:**&ensp;I am asking you a question and you are answering.
 Are you conscious of the question and the answer?